ebrahimkhodadadi/SignalTrader/docs/Config.md

 # Configuration Guide

-This guide explains how to configure TelegramTrader for your trading setup.
-The configuration is stored in a JSON file that defines all necessary parameters for Telegram integration, MetaTrader connection, and trading behavior.
+This guide explains how to configure SignalTrader for your trading setup.
+The configuration is stored in a JSON file that defines all necessary parameters for provider integration (Telegram, etc.), MetaTrader connection, and trading behavior.

 ## Quick Setup